mrsaeeddev/react-config-hooks/example/README.md

-This is example repo for the usage of `react-configurational-hooks`.
+This is example repo for the usage of `react-config-hooks`.